How to Protest / Appeal an L&I Order or Vocational Determination

 e) the order is the result of innocent misrepresentation

-If you have an exception to res judicata, contact a lawyer.
+If you have an exception to res judicata, contact L&I lawyers.

 Disclaimer

-• The information here and throughout this website is made available to you as a public service.
-I present it here because I believe in access to justice and that you have a right to know important legal information.
+• The information on this website and elsewhere is provided as a public service.
+We present it here because we believe in access to justice and that you have a right to know important legal information.

 • This legal information is not a substitute for legal advice.